jeremyli16/ValoGM/README.md

 # ValoGM

 A Valorant team management simulator.
-Build a franchise in one of four regional leagues, recruit players, manage your roster, and compete through a double-elimination playoff bracket.
+Build a franchise in one of four regional leagues, recruit players, manage your roster, and compete win tournaments.

 **[Play it live →](https://valo-gm.vercel.app)**